Is It Better to Self-Publish or Get a Publisher? An Author's Guide

 2. Creative control

-As mentioned, creative control is the main differentiator between self-publishing and traditional publishing.
-With the former, you have boundless creative control — true to the self-publishing moniker, you get to do everything yourself!
+Creative control is the main differentiator between self-publishing and traditional publishing.
+At its essence, self-publishing is about the level of control that you maintain over the entire publishing operation.
+Self-publishing allows you to define your own costs and timeline, earn a high percentage of royalties after sales, and market however you prefer.
+If you self-publish, you have boundless creative control — true to the self-publishing moniker, you get to do everything yourself!

 The bottom line: Self-publishing guarantees creative control, though with great power comes great responsibility.
 Traditional publishing varies, but in general, the publisher has the final word.